Turmeric for Hormonal Acne: Natural Treatment Guide

 Your Hormonal Acne Treatment Timeline

-Weeks 1-2: Reduced redness and inflammation on existing breakouts.
+Weeks 1-2: Less redness on existing breakouts.
 Cysts feel less painful.
-No new clearing yet—this is normal.
+No new clearing yet — this is normal.

 Weeks 3-4: New breakouts less severe.
 Existing spots heal faster.
-Skin texture begins improving.
-You may notice fewer new cysts around your period.
+You may notice fewer cysts around your period.

 Weeks 6-8: Visible clearing of acne.
 Monthly flare-ups less intense.
-Post-acne marks begin fading due to turmeric's brightening effect.
+Dark marks begin fading due to turmeric's brightening effect.

-Weeks 8-12: Significant improvement in hormonal breakout cycle.
+Weeks 8-12: Major improvement in breakout cycle.
 Skin clearer overall.
 Dark spots from previous acne noticeably lighter.

 Week 12+: Maintenance phase.
 Continue routine to prevent recurrence.
-Hormonal acne requires ongoing management—it's not a one-time fix.
+Hormonal acne needs ongoing care — it's not a one-time fix.

 Complete Turmeric Routine for Hormonal Acne